AABearBots/First-Closed-Doors-Competition/README.md

 ## Step 1: Using an Existing Bot as a Starting Point

+Now is a good time to sit and think about your trading strategy.
+Do you have one?

+If you do have a strategy you wish to automate, then we are going to offer you a Trading Bot template to start from: it’s called [Mariam]( https://github.com/AAMasters/AAMariam-Trading-Bot).
+As her [README]( https://github.com/AAMasters/AAMariam-Trading-Bot/blob/master/README.md) file goes, Mariam is ideal as a “starting point laying out the proper ways to interact with the AACloud”.
+However, her actual trading strategy is quite unusable.
+Start with Mariam if you are bringing your own logic.

+If you don’t have a strategy or are not sure about starting out from scratch, we have a friend you might want to meet: this is [Artudito]( https://github.com/AAMasters/AAArtudito-Trading-Bot).
+Artudito is an accomplished trader.
+He uses linear regression channels to determine when to buy or sell.
+Check his [README]( https://github.com/AAMasters/AAArtudito-Trading-Bot/blob/master/README.md) file for more details.

+Starting out with an accomplished trading bot is all about making incremental improvements on how the bot does what he does.
+You might want to introduce new complementary logic to make him smarter, or simply polish his decision-making by studying his actual performance and ironing out the flaws you may see when taking a closer look.

+Now that we’ve cleared that up, it’s time to move on and set you up with your template.
+For simplicity’s sake we are going to describe how to proceed with Mariam, but the exact same explanation should work if you choose to clone Artudito instead.

 ### A: Clone and Rename Bot

 We will use Mariam, a Trading Bot within the AAMasters organization as a starting point for creating your own bot.
 Clone [Mariam's repository](https://github.com/AAMasters/AAMariam-Trading-Bot) and --once in your local machine-- copy and paste the repository’s root folder, renaming it with the name of your new bot.